Grants Supporting the Quinnipiac River

 |The deadline to submit a 2018 application is January, 22.

-- Research methods of reducing pollution, or otherwise improving the Quinnipiac River's environmental health
+- Researching methods of reducing pollution, or otherwise improving the environmental health of the waterbodies.

-- Address means of reducing both non-point and point sources of pollution to the River
+- Addressing means of reducing both non-point and point sources of pollution to the waterbodies.

 Past Grant Recipients